 Convert from one data type to another using inherited data type and scaling

 The Data Type Conversion Inherited block forces dissimilar data types to be the same.
 The first input is used as the reference signal and the second input is converted to the reference type by inheriting the data type and scaling information.
-(See How to Rotate a Block in the Simulink® documentation for a description of the port order for various block orientations.)
+(See Port Location After Rotating or Flipping for a description of the port order for various block orientations.)
 Either input undergoes scalar expansion such that the output has the same width as the widest input.

 Inheriting the data type and scaling provides these advantages:

 It allows you to create new fixed-point models with less effort since you can avoid the detail of specifying the associated parameters.

 The Data Type Conversion Inherited block accepts signals of the following data types: